garris/BackstopJS/README.md

 Pass a `--config=<configFilePathStr>` argument to test using a different config file.

-**Config file with comments**
+**JS based config file**

-You may use a javascript based config file.
+You may use a javascript based config file to allow connents in your config.
 Be sure to _export your config object as a node module_.

 Example: Create a backstop.config.js